 3. Personalized Journey Planning

 Gone are the days of one-size-fits-all transit plans.
 AI now enables personalized journey planning by analyzing individual preferences, such as the fastest route, the most affordable option, or the least crowded vehicle.
 Apps like SimpleTransit use machine learning to provide commuters with tailored recommendations, making public transit more convenient and accessible than ever before.
+However, these systems rely on extensive user data collection, raising privacy considerations that transit agencies must address.

 4. Smart Traffic Management